Is In-Flight Wi-Fi Worth It? What to Know Before Wasting Money on It

-Long flights are the one of the worst times to be disconnected from the Internet.
+Long flights are one of the worst times to be disconnected from the internet.
 Fortunately, more and more airlines are now offering in-flight Wi-Fi, allowing passengers to check their emails and surf the web while 40,000 feet in the sky.

 So, how does it work?
 Which airlines offer it?
 And more importantly, what are the downsides?
 Is it actually worth the money?